"An enjoyable, starry-eyed coming-of-age tale."

 Ronald Reagan won the presidential election against Walter Mondale.
 Mondale's VP running mate was Geraldine Ferraro, the first woman to run on a major political party's presidential ticket.

 Thriller won Album of the Year at the 26th Annual Grammy Awards.
 Culture Club won best new artist.
 Big Country, Herbie Hancock, and the Eurythmics performed.

 Apple launched its first Macintosh computer, featuring a bleak & industrial "1984"-themed ad campaign.

 Songwriter Billy Joel was dating supermodel Christie Brinkley.
 They got married the next year.

-The Icycle Works released the single "Whisper to a Scream (Birds Fly)
+The Icicle Works released the single "Whisper to a Scream (Birds Fly)"

-Suzanne is a host of the Banzai Retro Club podcasts, focusing on pop culture from the '70s, '80s, & '90s, including her series on New Wave music of the decade with co-host Scott Compton; plus hosts Dave White and Rose Fullerton.
+Suzanne is a co-host of the Banzai Retro Club podcasts, focusing on pop culture from the '70s, '80s, & '90s, including her series on New Wave music of the decade with co-host Scott Compton; plus hosts Dave White and Rose Fullerton.